1. Introduction

 pip install py3-wkhtmltopdf==0.4.1

-The usage is simple; you need to import the library and provide wkhtmltopdf API with the URL and the path for the output file.
+The usage is simple: you need to import the library and provide wkhtmltopdf API with the URL and the path for the output file.

 from wkhtmltopdf import wkhtmltopdf